 - All values (including closures) evaluate to themselves.
 For example, (eval-exp (int 17)) would return (int 17), not 17. - A variable evaluates to the value associated with it in the environment. - An addition evaluates its subexpressions and, assuming they both produce integers, produces the integer that is their sum.
-(Note this case is done for you to get you pointed in the right direction.) - An isgreater evaluates its two subexpressions to values v_1 and v_2 respectively.
-If both values are integers, then if $v_1 > v_2$ the result of the isgreater expression is the MUPL value (int 1), else the result is the MUPL value (int 0). - An ifnz evaluates its first expression to a value v_1 .
-If it is an integer, then if it is not zero, then ifnz evaluates its second subexpression, else it evaluates its third subexpression. - Functions are lexically scoped: A function evaluates to a closure holding the function and the current environment. - An mlet expression evaluates its first expression to a value v.
+(Note this case is done for you to get you pointed in the right direction.) - An isgreater evaluates its two subexpressions to values $v_1$ and $v_2$ respectively.
+If both values are integers, then if $v_1 > v_2$ the result of the isgreater expression is the MUPL value (int 1), else the result is the MUPL value (int 0). - An ifnz evaluates its first expression to a value $v_1$ .
+If that value is an integer, then if it is not zero, then ifnz evaluates its second subexpression, otherwise it evaluates its third subexpression. - Functions are lexically scoped: A function evaluates to a closure holding the function and the current environment. - An mlet expression evaluates its first expression to a value v.
 Then it evaluates the second expression to a value, in an environment extended to map the name in the mlet expression to v. - A call evaluates its first and second subexpressions to values.
 If the first is not a closure, it is an error.
-Else, it evaluates the closure's function's body in the closure's environment extended to map the function's name to the closure (unless the name field is null) and the function's argument-name (i.e., the parameter name) to the result of the second subexpression. - A pair expression evaluates its two subexpressions and produces a (new) pair holding the results. - A first expression evaluates its subexpression.
-If the result for the subexpression is a pair, then the result for the first expression is the e1 field in the pair. - A second expression evaluates its subexpression.
-If the result for the subexpression is a pair, then the result for the second expression is the e2 field in the pair. - An ismunit expression evaluates its subexpression.
+Else, it evaluates the closure's function's body in the closure's environment extended to map the function's name to the closure (unless the name field is null) and the function's argument-name (i.e., the parameter name) to the result of the second subexpression. - An apair expression evaluates its two subexpressions and produces a (new) apair holding the results. - A first expression evaluates its subexpression.
+If the result of the subexpression is an apair, then the result of the first expression is the e1 field in the apair. - A second expression evaluates its subexpression.
+If the result of the subexpression is an apair, then the result of the second expression is the e2 field in the apair. - An ismunit expression evaluates its subexpression.
 If the result is an munit expression, then the result for the ismunit expression is the MUPL value (int 1), else the result is the MUPL value (int 0).